Cleo Page: Biography

-He was born Cleo Mallard near Shamrock, Natchitoches Parish, Louisiana, United States.
+He was born Cleo Mallard near Shadygrove, Natchitoches Parish, Louisiana, United States.
 Little is known of his early life, but it is thought he relocated to Los Angeles by the early 1950s.

 His musical career appears to have commenced in 1955 when, in the June of that year, Federal Records released a single credited to the C. Page Orchestra with Ernest Johns.
 It had "Aline" written by Page as the A-side.
 In September the same year, Aladdin Records issued a single with the accreditation given to Rolling Crew with Orchestra, with Page writing and singing on the A-side "Home On Alcatraz".
 "If You Ever Get Lonesome" was co-written by Johnny Otis and Page and recorded by Preston Love and His Orchestra (with vocals by Roy "Happy" Easter) and released in December 1955.

 In 1956, Page and Otis co-penned the track "Bad Bad Bulldog", which appeared on the B-side of a single credited to 'Little Arthur Matthews Featured with Johnny Otis Orchestra'.
 Around the same time another Page penned track, "I've Been Blind, Blind, Blind", was recorded by the singer Robert McKirby, although it remained unreleased for many years.
 It finally appeared on the 1992 compilation album, Dapper Cats, Groovy Tunes & Hot Guitars (Ace Records).

 In 1958, a single credited to Curley Page and Band, was released on Dalton Records.
 The A-side was the instrumental track, "East Imperial".
 In 1963, another single similarly credited and published by the same label, included the tracks "I Believed in a Woman" and "Boot Hill".
 It is the latter release that has been the subject of continuing debate and speculation (see 'Conjecture' section below).